 Dim sum supper joints are great for an array of nibbles in baskets, but Teochew muay (porridge) are for times you and your kakis need a feast.
 Gulp down hot porridge with a mouthful of salty tau kee for warmth and comfort.
-Here’s a list of nine Teochew porridge supper places for a banquet to feel like a king while keeping your wallet intact!
+Here’s a list of the best Teochew porridge supper places for a banquet to feel like a king while keeping your wallet intact!

 Table of Contents